Ax8457/WriteUPs/Hackday2025_finals/TheAethericMap/README.md

 <img src="Screenshots/S1.png" style="width: 40%">
 </p>

 <p align="justify">To solve this challenge it was necessary to understand how the script used had hidden data into the bmp file.
-Looking at sourc code it appears that it was one main function used, which took filename, cursor position , and the message as parameters. </p>
+Looking at source code it appears that it was one main function used, which took filename, cursor position , and the message as parameters. </p>

 ````c
 void hide(const char *filename, int start_pos, const char *message)